-Each patient and provider probably has a story illustrating this, but let’s start with the obvious: Florida remains one of only 17 states that haven’t expanded Medicaid, and that’s not likely to change.
+Each patient and provider probably has a story illustrating this, but let’s start with the obvious: Florida remains one of only 14 states that haven’t expanded Medicaid as of February, 2019, and that’s not likely to change.

 Medicaid expansion would likely cut Florida’s uninsured rate from 15.7 percent to nearly 11, according to data from the Urban Institute.
 Roughly 660,000 uninsured adults would be eligible for coverage.

 Efforts to expand Medicaid have failed, but supporters hope the upcoming mid-term elections will turn the tide.
 Florida Democrats intend to make healthcare access a cornerstone of statewide election efforts, according to Florida Politics.
 And supporters say expansion is gaining public support.
 Just not enough--or soon enough.

 Any hopes are likely to be dashed, at least during this election cycle, reports Kaiser Health News.

 “I don’t see Medicaid expansion having much of a chance,” Carol Weissert, Florida State University’s chair of civic education and political science, told Kaiser Health News.
 “It’s a combination of the political reality on the ground, and I don’t see a huge push for it around the state.”

 Florida ranks 47th in overall Medicaid spending per enrollee (full or partial benefit) and 49th in Medicaid spending per each full-benefit enrollee, according to the most recent data from the Kaiser Family Foundation.

 It soon may become even harder to collect what little money there is: Earlier this year, Florida submitted a Section 1115 Medicaid waiver request to eliminate retroactive coverage.